Three-age system: The tripartite system of Sir John Evans

-From Evans' gratuitous Copper Age to the mythical chalcolithic
+Copper Age or Chalcolithic

 In chapter 1 of his work, Evans proposes for the first time a transitional Copper Age between the Neolithic and the Bronze Age.
 He adduces evidence from far-flung places such as China and the Americas to show that the smelting of copper universally preceded alloying with tin to make bronze.
 He does not know how to classify this fourth age.
 On the one hand he distinguishes it from the Bronze Age.
 On the other hand, he includes it:In thus speaking of a bronze-using period I by no means wish to exclude the possible use of copper unalloyed with tin.

 Evans goes into considerable detail tracing references to the metals in classical literature: Latin aer, aeris and Greek chalkós first for "copper" and then for "bronze".
-He does not mention the adjective of aes, which is aēneus, nor is he interested in formulating New Latin words for the Copper Age, which is good enough for him and many English authors from then on.
+He does not mention the adjective of aes, which is aēneus, nor is he interested in formulating New Latin words for the Copper Age, which is good enough for him and a number of English authors from then on.
 He offers literary proof that bronze had been in use before iron and copper before bronze.